 Keep the path shortest and most direct.
 It sounds simple, but you should keep in mind at each stage, even if it means changing the board layout to optimize the wiring length.
 This is especially true for analog and high-speed digital circuits, where system performance is always partially limited by impedance and parasitic effects.

 Copper Laying Rule 3

 Use the power plane to manage the distribution of power and ground as much as possible.
 For most PCB design software, power layer copper is a faster and simpler choice.
 By connecting a large number of wires in the common connection, the highest efficiency and minimum impedance or voltage drop current can be guaranteed, while providing sufficient ground return paths.
-If possible, run multiple power lines in the same area of the circuit board to verify that the ground layer covers most of the PCB layer, which helps the interaction between the lines running on adjacent layers.
+If possible, run multiple power lines in the same area of

 Copper Laying Rule 4

 Group related components with required test points.
 For example, placing the discrete components required by OpAmp operational amplifiers closer to the device allows bypass capacitors and resistors to work with them, helping to optimize the wiring length mentioned in Rule 2, while also enabling testing and fault detection .
 It becomes easier and easier.

 Repeat the copy of the required circuit board on another larger circuit board for PCB imposition.
 Choosing the size of the equipment that best suits the manufacturer can help reduce prototyping and manufacturing costs.
 First, make the circuit board layout on the panel, contact the circuit board manufacturer to get the preferred size specifications for each panel, then modify your design specifications and try to repeat your design multiple times within these panel sizes.

 Copper Laying Rule 6